Is it just me, or are you also sick of the way that businesses try and sell to you based on fear and lack rather than focusing on ethics and value?

 #3.
 It can lead to more sales

 Now this is the important part isn’t it!
 We all want to bring in more business and gain new clients and blogging is a great way to do this as per #1 and #2 above!
 People buy from people so knowing that you know your stuff and are happy to share it with the world for free makes people feel that they are getting more than just the basic package when they buy from you.
 Make sure you put a call to action at the bottom of each blog post though…

 #4.
 It gives you content to use on social media

 Do you use social media?
 Are you always looking for things to write about or share?
 Well, having your own stock of blog posts building up allows you to share the information you already have time and time again.
 You can share your posts on social media more than once and link to old posts when you receive a query or something jogs your memory about it.
 You should also have a bit of a plan for when you will share these and how often.

 This is so important for your ranking on search engines.
 Can you imagine just how many hundreds of thousands of websites there are out there that haven’t been updated in AGES!
 I saw one the other day that said ‘copyright 2006’ and it looked like it hadn’t been touched since then either!
 You want your website to look up-to-date so that when prospective clients find you they can see that you care enough to add and modify your site often.

 So, now that’s sorted, all you have to do is figure out what to blog about… I’m sure you’ll think of something but you can also check out my 50 Blog Ideas post to help you out!!

-I love to blog and love to talk too, so never really run out of things to write about.
+I love to write and love to talk too, so never really run out of blog ideas and things to write about.
 But I often get asked by those new to sharing their stuff on the web “what should I blog about?”, “I have nothing to say”…